Skip to main content

 A list of approved technical electives (PDF), both department-specific and general, is available.
 The department also offers a technical electives selection guide (PDF), to help students choose the appropriate upper-division classes for their specializations and career goals.

-For an example of coursework recommended for students applying to medical school, please refer to the UA College of Medicine - Tucson prerequisites.
+For an example of coursework recommended for students applying to medical school, please refer to the UA College of Medicine.

 For a full list of UA biomedical engineering courses, please see the UA Catalog.